serkandurusoy/socialx.app.centralized/Readme.md

 Make sure you don't commit index.js file with Storybook enabled.

-## Distributing signed builds using [AppCenter](https://appcenter.ms/apps)
+## Distributing signed builds:

 Signing configuration is required for each branch we want to use for distributing test builds.

-**Android:** All the setup for signing the APK is already made.
-In AppCenter just enable 'Sign builds' and check 'My Gradle settings are entirely set to handle signing automatically'
+**Android:** All the setup for signing the APK is already made, using gradle specific configuration.

-**iOS:** Here after enabling 'Sign builds' one must upload provisioning profile and exported .p12 certificate.
+**iOS:** In Google Drive folder 'Corporate Identity/iOS signing files' we have all the required files.
-Those can be found in Google Drive folder 'Corporate Identity/iOS signing files'.
  Password for p12 file is 'SocX2018'